-Residents graduating after May 31, 2020, must successfully complete the FLS® program in order to take the Qualifying Examination.
-Those graduating after May 31, 2020, who are planning to take the 2020 Qualifying Examination should complete FLS by December 18, 2019.
-Candidates will be notified if ABOG has received documentation of FLS Certification on their ABOG Personal Page and by email.
+The requirement to complete Fundamentals of Laparoscopic Surgery (FLS[®]) prior to taking the Qualifying Examination was implemented in 2020.
+All residents must successfully complete the FLS program in order to take the Qualifying Examination.
+Those graduating residents who are planning to take the June 2021 Qualifying Examination should complete FLS by December 18, 2020.
+Candidates will be notified if ABOG has received documentation of FLS Certification on their ABOG Portal and by email.
 If a candidate has not been notified that ABOG has received confirmation of FLS certification, follow these instructions to submit a certificate.

 - a.
-Save the certificate as a PDF and name the file as follows: ABOG ID\Last Name FLS.
-Example: 123456 Smith FLS.pdf - b.
+Save the certificate as a PDF and name the file as follows: ABOG ID_Last Name_FLS.
+Example: 123456_Smith_FLS.pdf - b.
 Email the FLS certificate verifying completion as a PDF to fls@abog.org. - c.
 Insert "FLS Certificate" in the email subject line.